Dacia Duster: Production and sales

-Production has been confirmed to start by the end of 2023 at the Mioveni plant, with sales expected to start by spring 2024.
-The long-wheelbase variant, the Bigster, will start production at the same plant in 2025, as the head of Dacia Romania stated.
+Production started by the end of 2023 at the Mioveni plant, with sales expected to start by spring 2024.
+The long-wheelbase variant, the Bigster, started production at the same plant in 2025, as the head of Dacia Romania stated.

 It has been announced that the model will be offered for sale in Europe, but also under the Renault brand in India (where the first generation was also sold), and for the first time in Australia from 2025, as confirmed by the managing director of Renault Australia, Glen Sealey.